 I often contend when hiking in the Drakensberg that I am not having fun unless I am lost.
-These three, my three best longer hikes in the Drakensberg (actually I've sneaked a forth, not only to make in 10 in all three of my best hikes pages - see also Short and Medium-Length below), but because that last one is something a little more special.
-It provides much more than enough chance of getting lost.
+These are my four best hikes that take more than two days in the Drakensberg Mountains.
+The last one is something a little more special and should provide more than enough chance of getting lost.
+Enjoy!

 Giant's Cup Trail

 This is the only official hiking trail in the Drakensberg, with marked paths and rustic trail huts.
-It's takes five days, from the bottom of Sani Pass to Bushman's Nek at the very south of the range.
+It takes five days from the bottom of Sani Pass to Bushman's Nek at the very south of the range.
 One thing to bear in mind is that for the most part, the trail does not run close to the mountains.
-In fact at times they are but a distant view.
-Hot showers at the end of each day make up for it though.
+In fact, at times they are but a distant view, but hot showers at the end of each day make up for it.

 The Grand Traverse

-This is an extra sting in the dragon's tail that I have added for hikers looking for something really special: nothing quite as exhausitng as the Appalachian Trail, but a good slog nonetheless.
+This is an extra sting in the dragon's tail that I have added for hikers looking for something really special; nothing quite as exhausting as the Appalachian Trail, but a good slog nonetheless.

 Every mountain range worth its name should have one - a major challenge for people who like that kind of thing.
 The Grand Traverse is an informal route, starting at Mont-aux-Sources in the north and ending at Bushman's Nek, some 300 km south of that.
 The idea is to keep as close to the edge of the escarpment as you can without falling over the edge.
 These are sometimes paths, sometimes not.
 Sometimes you land up deeper inside Lesotho than you should.